farzeemjiwani/ToxicSpanDetection/README.md

 ## Running the Project

+`pip install -r requirements.txt` will install all the necessary libraries needed to run the project.

-`run_ner.py` contains all code for this project.
+`run_ner.py` inside the `src` folder contains all code for this project.
 You can fine-tune, evaluate, and test a classification task as follows:

 ```
 python run_ner.py data/tsd_train.csv --do_train --model_output_dir models/sample_model/
 python run_ner.py data/tsd_trial.csv --do_eval --model_name_or_path models/sample_model/ --result_output_dir results/sample_model/
 python run_ner.py data/tsd_test.csv --do_test --model_name_or_path models/sample_model/ --result_output_dir results/sample_model/
 ```

+`NLP_Final_Project_Farzeem_Agha_Group2.ipynb` contains the above commands in a Google Colab environment along with detailed explanation of the implementation provided in the original paper, as well as a comparison analysis with another approach mentioned in this paper: https://arxiv.org/pdf/2103.09645v2.pdf.

 ### Additional Flags